John Olumba: Legislative career

-In 2014 Olumba earned the chairmanship over the house appropriations subcommittee of fiscal oversight.
-Perhaps historical, this marks one of the first times where a representative not in the majority party maintained a chairmanship of a committee.

 Investigations into Wayne County Executive

 As a representative, Olumba's notoriety increased after formally initiating a federal investigation into the offices of Wayne County Executive Robert Ficano and reports of backlash surfaced.
 Olumba said he received threatening phone calls and elected officials visited him at his home uninvited in order to coerce him into retracting his investigation.
 Olumba said two of his Democratic colleagues handed him a retraction letter on the floor of the House of Representatives that he eventually handed over to federal authorities.
 Thus far, the investigation has yielded two indictments and one conviction.

 Toward the end of his first term, Olumba also sought an investigation by the Michigan Attorney General into Detroit Mayor Dave Bing over money he said was misappropriated from two city departments.